 These groups can be made up of friends, colleagues and other general connections who share a common interest.
 Engagement pods let marketers alert pod members when new content has been published, that way members can promptly engage with said content and help boost its visibility via LinkedIn's algorithm.

-Let's explore some tried and true engagement pod strategies that we've found success with.
+Let's explore some tried and true LinkedIn engagement pod strategies that we've found success with.

 Employee Advocacy Programs

-If you want to boost your brand's LinkedIn engagement, look no further than the people within your own organization.
-Enter: digital employee advocacy programs.
+If you want to boost your LinkedIn engagement, look no further than the people within your own organization.
+Turn your colleagues into brand ambassadors by implementing an employee advocacy program.

 Additionally, employee advocacy programs can help build a strong employer brand, as employees who feel supported and engaged are more likely to stay with the company and recommend it to others.